15 High-Impact Marketing Ideas for Your Catering Business

-You might put everything that you have into your catering business, but capturing the right kind of attention isn’t always easy.
-How do you stand out in the competitive food service industry while still having the time to pursue your passion for food?
-Try these essential tips for marketing your business and watch as the customers come running in.
+You might put everything you have into your catering business, but capturing the right kind of attention isn’t always easy.
+How do you stand out in the competitive foodservice industry while still having the time to pursue your passion for food?
+Try these essential marketing ideas for your business and watch as the customers come running in.

 Your website should be a powerful sales and lead-generation tool.
-Share useful blogs, updates, and recipes to become a local voice of authority.
-Work with a developer who can make your website conversion focused.
+Share useful blogs, updates and recipes to become a local voice of authority.
+Work with a developer who can make your website conversion-focused.
+If you don’t have the financial means to hire a web designer, consider using a platform such as FoodStorm that includes an easy-to-use Website Builder where anyone can create their own site.
 Beyond content and design, your catering website can include self-service features like ordering and payments, saving you and your customers time.

 Appeal to the senses by integrating photos and videos.
-Embed photos and videos in your blogs, social media posts, and email mail-outs to encourage sharing.
-Share recipe tutorials, practical advice clips, staff intros, and catering-event videos.
-Establish a strong presence on major platforms like Facebook, Twitter, Pinterest, and Instagram, and work with content creators, like social media influencers, podcasters, and bloggers to grow your reach.
+Embed photos and videos in your blogs, social media posts and emails to encourage sharing.
+Share recipe tutorials, practical advice clips, staff intros and catering event videos.
+Establish a strong presence on major platforms like Facebook, Twitter, Pinterest and Instagram, and work with content creators, like social media influencers, podcasters, and bloggers to grow your reach.

-Mobile traffic accounts for more than half of all internet traffic.
+Mobile traffic accounts for roughly half of all internet traffic worldwide.
 With a mobile-friendly business website, you’ll be much more accessible for those customers using a mobile device.
-Your customers will find it easier to view your content, submit orders, make payments, and interact with you no matter where they are.
+Your customers will find it easier to view your content, submit orders, make payments and interact with you no matter where they are.
 A high percentage of your leads could be searching for your business on a mobile device, and you’ll be providing them with an optimized experience if your website is mobile-friendly.

-US grocery chain Roche Bros. understood the importance of an adaptive mobile experience for their website when they chose FoodStorm.
+U.S. grocery chain, Roche Bros.
+Supermarkets, understood the importance of an adaptive mobile experience for their website when they chose FoodStorm.
 As John Lauderbach, VP of Information Technology noted, a lack of mobile presence contributed to Roche Bros. missing out on many catering opportunities.

-For example, FoodStorm customer Nando’s found FoodStorm’s platform (which can be fully integrated into websites) invaluable for automated order notifications, instant reporting, and other backend functions – in addition to boosting customer traffic, sales (by 35%), and customer satisfaction.
-Major Melbourne caterer Nashi also loved FoodStorm’s production logs, customer-invoicing features, and option to set prices by customer.
+For example, FoodStorm customer Nando’s found FoodStorm’s platform (which can be fully integrated into websites) invaluable for automated order notifications, instant reporting and other backend functions, in addition to boosting sales by 35% year-over-year, and customer satisfaction.
+Major Melbourne caterer Nashi also loves FoodStorm’s production logs, customer-invoicing features, and option to set prices by customer.
 Integrating eCommerce gives your customers a better service experience, which is a compelling marketing strategy in itself.

 Digital or internet marketing drives traffic to your website and gets people talking about your catering business.

-- Search engine optimization (SEO) – Drive organic traffic to your site by sharing useful, topical content with key phrases and words.
+- Search engine optimisation (SEO) – Drive organic traffic to your site by sharing useful, topical content with key phrases and words.
 Utilize SEO to improve your search result rankings.

-- Social media – Build a presence and share news, updates, photos, videos, and useful tips on social media.
-You can also spay for targeted social media ads.
+- Social media – Build a presence and share news, updates, photos, videos and useful tips on social media.
+You can also pay for targeted social media ads.

-- Go local – Use SEO and attract local traffic to your site by using keywords specific to your region, town, and language.
-For example, you can target phrases like “Bryon Bay gourmet catering”.
+- Go local – Use SEO and attract local traffic to your site by using keywords specific to your region, town and language.
+For example, you can target phrases like “Chicago gourmet catering”.

 - Online directories – Boost your digital marketing efforts by adding your catering business to relevant online catering directories.
 You could focus on niches (like vegetarian food) and local areas.

 Testimonials can build trust and credibility for your catering operation.
-Have a systematic way of capturing customer feedback; for example, through an all-in-one catering solution like FoodStorm.
+Have a systematic way of capturing customer feedback; for example, FoodStorm’s Customer Feedback Tool.
 Highlight great reviews on your blog and social media posts, and have a dedicated page for testimonials on your website.

 Monitor testimonials and reviews on external sites like catering directories and review platforms.
 If you get a negative review, respond in a professional and positive manner so readers get both sides of the story.
 You can go one step further with customer testimonials by giving referral bonuses for recommendations and encourage returning customers at the same time.